Chinese Dragon: The Celestial Protector of the Five Elements

 The Multiple Meanings of the Sacred Dragon

 The Chinese Dragon is much more than a mystical being; it is the embodiment of a complex network of sacred meanings, each reflecting different aspects of its divine nature and its influence on the world.
-Its virtues are deeply intertwined with the Five Elements, which it harmonizes to maintain universal equilibrium and bring prosperity to humanity.
+Its virtues are deeply intertwined with the Five Elements, which it harmonizes to maintain universal balance and bring prosperity to humanity.

-Divine Power and Authority
+Power and Divine Authority

 Wisdom and Longevity